bearlin/dotvim/README.md

 git push
 ```

-# Remove old vim plugin from git submodule (Only for using plugin manager Pathogen):
+# (Abandoned.
+Only for Pathogen) Remove old vim plugin from git submodule:
 For example, to remove colorscheme submodule "bundle/apprentice":
 1. Go to ~/.vim/ directory:
 ```sh